 Stephen Cronk of Mirabeau Wine argues that rosé should be taken seriously.

 In this Provence WineZine post, Susan explains the complexity behind making rosé wines.

-Sommelier, wine director, author and her career is just getting started!
-Victoria James lives in New York City where she was barely able to legally drink when she became a Certified Sommelier at 21-years old, in October 2012.
+She is a sommelier, wine director, and author; her career is just starting!
+Victoria James lives in New York City, where she could barely legally drink when she became a Certified Sommelier at 21 years old, in October 2012.
 Read our interview with this talented lady here.

-Millions of years ago, the Southern Rhone Valley was created by geological changes and volcanic eruptions.
+Millions of years ago, geological changes and volcanic eruptions created the Southern Rhone Valley.
 The soil varieties left behind from this violent environmental activity range from sandy to limestone to clay.
-It is this diverse topsoil in combination with bedrock that creates an excellent terroir for cultivating grape varietals.
-More reading on the wines of Provence and understanding the colours and terminology.
+This diverse topsoil, combined with bedrock, creates an excellent terrain for cultivating grape varieties.
+Here is more reading on the wines of Provence and understanding the colours and terminology.